subsecondtdd/todo-subsecond/README.md

 milliseconds.

-This is possible by designing the application as well as the tests using interfaces/contracts that allows the application to be assembled in different ways:
+This is possible by designing the application as well as the tests using interfaces/contracts that allows the application to be assembled in different ways.

+There are three kinds of blocks:

+* Green blocks represent *test code*
+* Blue blocks represent *application code*
+* Pink blocks represent *infrastructure*

 ![lego](docs/lego.png)